LucZZ/haskell-vs-go/README.md

     ```
     haskell: user error (unknown GLUT entry glutInit)
     ```
-    This happens because GLUT is not correctly configured by Cabal and Gloss A easy solution for this is to place the "glut32.dll" found in dll\glut32.dll in C:\Windows\System32
+    This happens because GLUT is not correctly configured by Cabal and Gloss.

+    A easy solution for this is to place the "glut32.dll" found in dll\glut32.dll in C:\Windows\System32

 ### Go (src\go)